OSOceanAcoustics/echopype/docs/source/contributing.rst

 `https://github.com/OSOceanAcoustics/echopype/ <https://github.com/OSOceanAcoustics/echopype/>`_
 (``upstream``), then clone your fork; your fork will be the ``origin`` remote.
-See `this excellent tutorial <https://www.dataschool.io/how-to-contribute-on-github/>`_ for guidance on forking and opening pull requests, but replace references to the ``main`` branch with the ``dev`` development branch.
+See `this excellent tutorial <https://www.dataschool.io/how-to-contribute-on-github/>`_ for guidance on forking and opening pull requests (PRs), but replace references to the ``main`` branch with the ``dev`` development branch.
 See
 `this description of the gitflow workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
-The complete workflow we use is depicted in the diagram below, which includes components involving documentation updates (see `Documentation development`_ below) and preparation of releases.
+This diagram depicts the complete workflow we use in the source GitHub repository:

 .. mermaid::